From Darkness to Light

 Goodness is its Own Reward

-We cannot change the world, it is what it is and will be what it is.
-We can change ourselves so completely that we are incapable of knowing bad or evil.
+We cannot change the world, it is what it is and will be what it is; but we can change ourselves so completely that we are incapable of knowing bad or evil.
 Does a rose who is fragrance itself, know odor?
 Does water which is self-quenching, know thirst?
-Similarly, light can never know darkness as it itself is light.
+Similarly, light can never know darkness, as it itself is light.
 To ‘be good’ completely will similarly make us incapable of knowing evil.
 Evil will simply not exist for one who ‘is good’.
 We have heard that beauty is in the eye of the beholder; evil too is in the heart of the beholder.